solidi/hl-mods/workspace/redist/readme.txt

         - "volatile" - where players blow up when fragged (explode icon)
         - "plumber" - spawn with pipe wrenches
         - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage
-        - "dkmode" - from Goldeneye 007, player head and arms are like Donkey Kong
+        - "bighead" - players heads are very large
         - "superjump" - jump three times the height, disables fall damage
         - "megarun" - run 50% faster
         - "lightsout" - all the lights are turned out, but your flashight has unlimited battery